wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 Span filtering rules allow you to specify a black list or white list.

-### blacklistRegex
+### spanBlacklistRegex

-Defines a regex that points must match to be filtered out.
-In the example below, we don't allow spans with a sourceName that matches `qa-service`.
+Defines a regex that spans must match to be filtered out.
+In the example below, we don't allow spans with a source name that matches `qa-service`.

 <font size="3"><strong>Parameters</strong></font>